From working with and getting to know the Health Revolution team I have also come across different ways to look at the healthy eating approach.

 I run into ‘calorie stalking’ customers daily.
 People believe that for successful weight loss it means that you have to eat less and leave out treats.
 Then I start to speak about eating more meals more often and eating bigger portions by adding vegetables.
 And suddenly you are confused!

 So the question is, do you have what it takes?
 Are you brave enough to eat 5 or 6 times a day?
 My gut feeling is that this will be a challenge and may sound suspicious.
 But if you have, for example, left out breakfast and only had a light lunch and this hasn’t caused your weight to drop then surely it is time to try another method?
 Try to have breakfast and see how you manage!
-Eat a properly throughout the day and it will keep you going until the evening.
+Eat regularly throughout the day and it will keep you going until the evening.
 What have you got to lose?
 And what if you actually succeed?

 Happy eating to you all.